List of DC Comics characters: G: Gorilla Boss

 Gorilla Boss is a character appearing in American comic books published by DC Comics.

 George Dyke is a crime boss who was executed in a gas chamber, with his brain being transplanted into the body of a gorilla.
-Due to no longer being able to speak, he uses a pad and pencil to order Doc Willard and his henchmen to procure the required funds to transfer him into Batman's body.
-However, Batman manages to escape and defeat him.
+Due to no longer being able to speak, he uses a pad and pencil to order Doc Willard and his henchmen to procure the required funds so that he can have his brain placed in the body of Batman and Batman's brain placed in the body of the gorilla.
+Gorilla Boss committed a series of crimes and claims that once Batman's brain is in the body of the gorilla, the police will mistake him for the culprit and kill him.
+Batman escapes Gorilla Boss's grasp and is chased up the building until Gorilla Boss falls to the street; he remains unconscious by the time Batman makes it to the ground.